 Step 2: Determine Cynthia's total monthly net income by adding the total gross monthly income minus the Initial Employment Deduction (IED) for a family size of 1 and minus the one person SSI payment level.

-Step 3: From Cynthia's net income, subtract 3 x's the payment level for a family size of 1.
+Step 3: Compute the Parent Liability amount, from Cynthia's net income, subtract 3 x's the payment level for a family size of 1 ($425 x 3 = $1275)

 Recompute the liability when a change in income is reported and at each redetermination.